choria-legacy/marionette-collective/website/reference/integration/activemq_security.md

 {% endhighlight %}

 And finally the rip user when logged into a shell with these variables have full access to the various commands.
 You can now give different users access to the entire collective or go further and give a certain admin user access to only run certain agents by limiting the command topics they have access to.
 Doing the user and password settings in shell environments means it's not kept in any config file in /etc/ for example.

+Your next step should be to setup TLS between your nodes and your middleware, to set this up follow our [ActiveMQ TLS] quide.